cx-cloud-101/speedtest-workshop/installation-guide.md

 ### Java Developer Kit 8, Gradle and IntelliJ IDEA

-1. You'll need version 8 of the Java Developer Kit (JDK 8).
-Have a look at [Oracle Java SE downloads](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-Open JDK is an alternative for Linux users.
+1. You'll need a recent version of the Java Developer Kit (JDK).
+[Oracle Java SE downloads](https://www.oracle.com/technetwork/java/javase/downloads/index.html) is usually a good place to start.
-2. Gradle is used in the examples, so [install gradle as well](https://gradle.org/install/).
-3. It you don't have a Java IDE and Spring Boot installed, you should download [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/).
+1. It you don't have a Java IDE and Spring Boot installed, you should download [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/).
 It's not free, but it has a 30 day trial and includes Spring Boot.

 ### GCP Free trial